ElementalMP4/Starling/docs/README.md

 Starling comes with one main library: StarLib.
 StarLib is the standard library for starling.
 It contains the following functions:

-Starlib can be accessed via `../kernel/starlib.h`
+Starlib can be accessed via `<starlib.h>` which is on the include path by default.

+All drivers are also accessible via angled brackets.

 ```C
 //Copy some data of known size from one memory address to another